 As a result of AB 109, the Probation Department has been given the responsibility to supervise a population of individuals convicted of non-violent, non-serious, non-sex offenses upon their release from custody.
 This includes both the PRCS population, and those on court imposed mandatory supervision following their release from county jail under 1170(h) of the Penal Code.
-The county strives to retain these populations in local custody rather than state prison and has been a leader in state with its high use of mandatory supervision.
-For Contra Costa County, the population of clients were as followed for FY 20/21:
+The county strives to retain these populations in local custody rather than state prison.
+For Contra Costa County, the population of clients were as followed for FY 21/22:

 AB 109 Local Supervision Populations.
-Between July 2020 to June 2021, the Probation Department supervised a total of 657 Post Release Community Supervision clients that were released from the prison system onto AB 109.
-During this same time period a total of 263 individuals were supervised on Mandatory Supervision under Penal Code § 1170(h).
+Between July 2021 to June 2022, the Probation Department supervised a total of 489 Post Release Community Supervision clients that were released from the prison system onto AB 109.
+During this same time period a total of 131 individuals were supervised on Mandatory Supervision under Penal Code § 1170(h).

 CDCR Good Conduct Credit Releases.
 Beginning May 2021, the Probation Department was tasked to supervise newly released clients from CDCR based on recalculation of custodial credit.
-There were at total of 33 releases under the new CDCR credit calculation.
+Between July 2021 to June 2022, there were at total of 30 releases under the new calculation.
 These releases were sometimes on a very short notice to no notice.
-Probation's close collaboration with several community based organizations made this influx of releases manageable, and the new clients received services with minimum to no disruption in service.
-The AB109 units continued to operate at full staffing capacity and were able to manage the new influx of releases as a result of CDCR's new calculation formula.
+Probation's close collaboration with several community based organizations made these releases manageable, and the new clients received services with minimum to no disruption in service.
+The AB109 units continue to operate at full staffing capacity and continue to manage the influx of releases as a result of CDCR's new calculation formula.
 Caseload size remained steady at below 50 clients per Deputy Probation Officer.